marcusgsta/mongodb-API/README.md

 docker -up mongodb
 ```

-Configure your mongodb adress in the file dsn.js
+Configure your mongodb adress in the file model.js
 ```
 "mongodb://localhost:27017/math";
 ```
+where 'math' is the name of your database.

 Reset database and fill with default data
 ```